Woojeong-Lee/Woojeong-Lee.github.io/_pages/projects.md

     <div class="project-text">
       <h2>Self-Prioritization Effects on Nonspatial Working Memory</h2>
       <p>
       The self-prioritization effect (SPE) refers to faster and more accurate processing of self-associated information.
 However, prior findings on its role in working memory (WM) have been inconsistent.
 This study tested SPE in nonspatial WM across two experiments (<a href="/data/analyzeSPE8VCS1.html" target="_blank" class="project-link">Experiment 1</a>, <a href="/data/analyzeSPE8VCS2.html" target="_blank" class="project-link">Experiment 2</a>).
 Participants associated themselves and another person with specific colors.
-WM for shapes indirectly linked to the self showed no benefit, whereas directly self-associated colors were remembered faster—suggesting that SPE in nonspatial WM may be limited to directly linked features rather than whole objects.
+WM for shapes indirectly linked to the self showed no benefit, whereas directly self-associated colors were remembered faster, indicating that SPE in nonspatial WM may be limited to directly linked features rather than whole objects.
       </p>
     </div>
   </section>